labtrac/test-documentation/documentation/getting-started.md

 Next you can enter an address.
 The first address being the practice address and the 2nd the invoicing address.
 If these are the same, you can use the copy address button once you have entered the practice address.

-(If the dentist is selected as an associate you can use the **'copy address'** button next to the principal’s name to copy their address into all address fields).
+(If the dentist is selected as an associate you can use the **copy address** button next to the principal’s name to copy their address into all address fields).

 Once the address is entered you can then choose from the invoicing options.

-The first check box is 'invoiced' if the dentist is selected as the principal this will be greyed out as a principal must be the one to receive their invoice.
+The first check box is **Invoiced** if the dentist is selected as the principal this will be greyed out as a principal must be the one to receive their invoice.
 If the dentist is selected as an associate, then the invoiced box is optional.

 If invoiced is selected - The associate receives and handles their own invoice.
 This means they pay their own account.
 If invoiced is NOT selected - The principal handles the associates invoices.
 The principal handles and pays the associate’s invoices.

-The next thing to look at is 'Price List' *here* and 'Volume Discount' *here* make sure the dentist is selected on the correct list or discount.
+The next thing to look at is **Price List** *link* and **Volume Discount** *link* make sure the dentist is selected on the correct list or discount.

 ![Adding a Dentist](/test-documentation/images/gs_2.png "Adding a Dentist"){: .center-block}